$20 a Week for 10 Years: What Your Money Could Become

 |---|---|---|---|

-That uncertainty is the tradeoff.
+The 15% row is the only one worth taking seriously as a long-horizon planning figure, and even that is optimistic.
 Higher potential reward comes with higher risk.
 Bitcoin is not a savings account and it is not a guarantee.

 How Do All Three Compare Side by Side?